 Improves Circulation

-Arrowroot bestowed with a wealth of nutrients including B complex vitamins, iron and copper are essential for red blood cell formation and maintaining blood flow to the vital organs.
+Arrowroot is bestowed with a wealth of nutrients including B complex vitamins, iron and copper are essential for red blood cell formation and maintaining blood flow to the vital organs.
 When vital organs and muscles are supplied with a good flow of blood it averts fatigue, weakness, and anaemia.
 Apart from this, increased blood circulation to the nervous system enhances cognition, memory, and brain power.
-Arrowroot-based health drinks are a great workout energy booster that uplift stamina and endurance.
+Arrowroot-based health drinks are a great workout energy booster that uplifts stamina and endurance.

 Treats Athlete’s Foot